Saint Louis encephalitis: Epidemiology

+Between 1976 and 2001, an average of 57 cases of Saint Louis encephalitis were recorded by the CDC.
+Between 2003 and 2023, an average of 14 cases of Saint Louis encephalitis cases were recorded by the CDC.
+Human cases of Saint Louis encephalitis occur primarily in the late summer or early fall.
+Urban outbreaks are more likely to occur when a dry summer follows a warmer spring and water remains pooled in drainage systems where Culex breed.

 Genetics

 Five evolutionary genetic studies of SLE virus have been published of which four focused on phylogeny, genetic variation, and recombination dynamics by sequencing the envelope protein gene and parts of other genes.

 A recent evolutionary study based on 23 new full open reading frame sequences (near-complete genomes) found that the North American strains belonged to a single clade.
 Strains were isolated at different points in time (from 1933 to 2001) which allowed for the estimation of divergence times of SLE virus clades and the overall evolutionary rate.
 Furthermore, this study found an increase in the effective population size of the SLE virus around the end of the 19th century that corresponds to the split of the latest North American clade, suggesting a northwards colonization of SLE virus in the Americas, and a split from the ancestral South American strains around 1892.
 Scans for natural selection showed that most codons of the SLE virus ORF were evolving neutrally or under negative selection.
 Positive selection was statistically detected only at one single codon coding for amino acids belonging to the hypothesized N-linked glycosylation site of the envelope protein.
 Nevertheless, the latter can be due to selection in vitro (laboratory) rather than in vivo (host).
-In an independent study 14 out of 106 examined envelope gene sequences were found not to contain a specific codon at position 156 coding for this glycosylation site (Ser→Phe/Tyr).
+In an independent study, 14 out of 106 examined envelope gene sequences were found not to contain a specific codon at position 156 coding for this glycosylation site (Ser→Phe/Tyr).